 Do not despise these small beginnings, for the Lord rejoices to see the work begin… Zechariah 4:10

-As I lay awake the other night, pondering my work and whether I was moving in the right or wrong direction professionally, this verse came to mind again.
+As I lay awake the other night, pondering my work and whether I was moving in the right or wrong direction professionally, this verse came to mind.
 I was reminded that those who succeed in what they do are the ones who never give up.

 I admire that.

 Some of us will grow big businesses and make a name for ourselves.
 Others of us may not have the fame and fortune, but the impact on our sphere of influence is no less significant.

-If you don’t quit, you win.
+Basically, if you don’t quit, you win.